Representation of an automotive parts supplier in its acquisition of an after-market motorcycle parts manufacturing and supply company.

 Automotive and Manufacturing Law

-All roads lead to Clark Hill for mission-critical, highly specialized issues ranging from labor disputes and supplier contracts to product liability and automotive recalls.
+We are the destination for mission-critical, highly specialized issues ranging from labor disputes and supplier contracts to product liability and automotive recalls.

 We have assembled a global team of former automotive executives, manufacturers, suppliers, and general counsel to provide clients with best-in-class service and an unmatched level of experience.
 Our team, approach and firm framework ensure client responsiveness with speed and precision to every automotive legal matter.